Here’s 4 Most Critical Questions to Consider when Collecting Customer Data

 - Lifestyle: Own a house, living situation, income status

-- Education status: High school, a university graduate
+- Education status: High school, a university graduate, postgraduate

 - Occupation status: Unemployed, in work, retired

-- Specific occupation: marketing, retail, IT, engineering, etc.
+- Specific occupation: marketing, retail, IT, engineering, hospitality etc.

 4. Why do you need to gather data?

-Is it something that will help you create tailored marketing campaigns?
-Will it show you which demographics respond most to your products?
+Is it something that will help you create customized marketing campaigns?
+Will it show you which demographics respond most to your products or services?
 Is it for feedback on your current products and services?
 By answering this question, you will be able to gather the correct data.

-However, this question will also enable you to know what benefit customer data will bring your business.
+However, this question will also help you understand what benefit customer data will bring your business.

 Above all, the data should paint a clear, defined picture of your customers.
 This information will be invaluable for the business as a whole moving forward, from marketing to product development.